cornell-colab/SGFDH-2021/W3_Cleaning_and_Exploring_Tabular_Data/W3_Game_Plan.md

 ### After the Session
 * Play around a little more with Open Refine.
 Try to address (or partially address) some of the research questions in the [boxnote](https://cornell.app.box.com/notes/819798134709), or use it with your own data.

-Questions to consider in your reflection post:
+Potential questions to consider in your reflection post:
 * What new questions, insights, or confusions did you generate during or after today's session?
 * In what ways does your project dataset reflect a worldview of your own, someone else's, or multiple other people's?
 * What are some ways you may want to clean your current project dataset?
 How confident are you feeling about devising a strategy to do so?
 What else do you want to learn in order to design, clean, or process your dataset or databse?